vaibhavsagar/website/content/blog/data-is-code.md

 2
 ```

-Although `p` is a function, it is representing the same data as above.
+Our pair `p` is now a function, but it is representing the same data as above.

 As an aside, the functions we use in `fst` and `snd` are [Church
 booleans](https://en.wikipedia.org/wiki/Church_encoding#Church_Booleans) that